 After several months of preparation, we tested almost non-stop for 2 weeks and concluded with very successful results.
 We were not only able to prove that TLEX I2V Platform is efficiently horizontally scalable in very large-scale deployments, but we were also able to test several software improvements extensively and objectively establish that we achieve an even higher degree of efficiency.

 Mastering data exchange

 Those who have been following Monotch for some time know that we are busy connecting all kinds of roadside objects to, ultimately, the road user.
 In essence, this means exchanging large amounts of messages in as little time as possible.
-That, of course, is done reliably, safely, and with the application of the necessary governance rules.
+We do that, of course, reliably, safely, and with the application of the necessary governance rules.

 We now dare to say that we have mastered that data exchange ‘trick’ quite well.
 After all, we currently deliver more than 500 million messages every day, which boasts an average of one millisecond per message.
 This feat is something to be proud of, but not a surprise to the Monotch team as it is fully in line with the results of the performance tests that we have carried out with every change of the platform since 2017.